thedaviddias/Front-End-Design-Checklist/README.md

 It is recommended **printing** some (or all) of the pages you have on an A3 format (or A4 if you don’t have this format).
 Because of the height of the page. you’ll probably need to print some designs on multiple pages.

-I can’t imagine a better way to start than analysing creatives on a paper with a pencil (or different colourful pencils choosed to highlight different type of informations).
+I can’t imagine a better way to start than analysing creatives on a paper with a pencil (or different colourful pencils chosen to highlight different type of information).

 1. Define the **structure of the pages**, the headers, the sections, the articles, main, footer outlining these on at least one printed page.